 - Implementing agile change management practices

-- Boosting the organization’s change readiness
+- Boosting your organization’s change readiness

 - Keeping a tight loop between real-world data and change tactics

-Rinse and Repeat
+Step 5: Rinse and Repeat

-To keep projects on target, change managers should be ready to repeat all the aforementioned steps.
+To keep projects on target, you should be ready to repeat all the aforementioned steps.